Sustainability of Digital Formats

 Has subtype QTV_SWF, QuickTime Video with SWF Flash

-Has subtype QuickTime movie variants defined by several other video codecs, including uncompressed and lossless video, not documented at this time.
+Has subtype QuickTime movie variants defined by several other video codecs not documented at this time.

 Has subtype QuickTime sound variants defined by other audio codecs, including uncompressed and lossless audio, not documented at this time.